GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

 mpdev cfg set redis/ defaultReplicas 4
 ```

+**Optional**: For further customizations, manually edit `configurations.yaml`.
+Editing `yaml` can be error-prone.
+We recommend using an IDE and following these
+[instructions](../../../../docs/setup-autocomplete.md) to set up auto-complete
+and schema validation.

 ### Generate the Deployment Manager template

 To generate a Deployment Manager template, run the following command with the updated